capport-wg/7710bis/README.md

-   techniques to serve legacy clients, and clients will need to perform probing to detect captive portals"; nonetheless, the mechanism provided by this document provides a more reliable and performant way to do so, and is therefore the preferred mechanism for captive-portal detection.
+   techniques to serve legacy clients, and clients will need to perform probing to detect captive portals"; nonetheless, the mechanism provided by this document provides a more reliable and performant way to do so, and is therefore the preferred mechanism for captive portal detection.

-Kumari & Kline           Expires January 2, 2021                [Page 3]

-Internet-Draft             DHCP Captive-Portal                 July 2020

    Clients that support the Captive Portal DHCP option SHOULD include the option in the Parameter Request List in DHCPREQUEST messages.